 Rectal Prolapse Specialist in Arcadia, CA, and Glendale, CA

 If you feel Rectal pain, pressure, and bleeding or an inability to control your bowel movements, you might need a rectal prolapse specialist.
-You can find a rectal prolapse specialist at The OB-Gyn & Incontinence Center.
+You can meet Dr. Prema Kothandaraman, MD for rectal prolapse treatment at The OB-Gyn & Incontinence Center.
 For further information, and guidance contact us or book an appointment online.
 You can also visit our clinics in Arcadia, CA, and Glendale, CA.

 Table of Contents:

 Rectal prolapse is relatively uncommon, as approximately 2.5 in every 100,000 individuals experience it — according to the National Institutes of Health (NIH).
 However, rectal prolapse can cause several problems for individuals who experience it.
 On this page, you can find helpful information about rectal prolapse, including what it is, its symptoms and causes, and how you can prevent it from occurring.

 Rectal prolapse is a condition where part of your rectum slips outside your anus.
 Your rectum forms the lowest section of your large intestine, while your anus is the muscular opening at the end of your digestive tract.

 While this condition is often painful, doctors rarely consider it a medical emergency.
 The only instance when rectal prolapse requires emergency treatment is if a doctor cannot push the rectum back inside the anal opening.
 When doctors are unable to push the rectum back inside the anal opening, it can lead to a complication called strangulation, where the blood supply to the rectum is cut off.